 1. Presence of structural heart disease of clinical significance including: - a.
-Coronary artery disease with either: - i.
-Coronary artery bypass surgery (CABG) within the last 180 days (six months), or - ii.
-Stable/unstable angina or ongoing myocardial ischemia.
+Coronary artery disease with either: - o Coronary artery bypass surgery (CABG) within the last six months, or - o Stable/unstable angina or ongoing myocardial ischemia - b.
+Congenital heart disease where either the underlying abnormality or its correction prohibits or increases the risk of ablation.
+2. NYHA Class IV.

-- b.
-Congenital heart disease where either the underlying abnormality or its correction prohibits or increases the risk of ablation. - 2.
-NYHA Class III - IV. - 3.
-Ejection fraction < 40% (within previous six months). - 4.
-History of myocardial infarction (MI) within the past three months. - 5.
-Any concomitant arrhythmia or therapy that could interfere with the interpretation of the results from this study. - 6.
-ASD closure device, LAA closure device, prosthetic mitral or tricuspid valve, or permanent pacemaker. - 7.
-Any previous AF catheter ablation. - 8.
-History of prior cardioversion for AF lasting > 48 hours. - 9.
-Continuous AF episode lasting > 7 days immediately prior to the procedure without a sinus rhythm. - 10.
-Severe electrolyte abnormalities at time of the ablation procedure or atrial fibrillation secondary to electrolyte imbalance, thyroid disease, or reversible non-cardiac cause. - 11.
-Atrial fibrillation from a reversible cause (e.g., surgery, hyperthyroidism, pericarditis). - 12.
-Contraindication to Heparin and Warfarin/other novel oral anticoagulants (e.g. dabigatran, rivaroxaban, apixaban). - 13.
-History of pulmonary embolus within one year of enrollment. - 14.
-Acute pulmonary edema. - 15.
-Atrial clot/thrombus on imaging such as on a trans-esophageal echocardiogram (TEE) performed within 72 hours of the procedure if deemed appropriate by investigator. - 16.
-History of a cerebrovascular disease (including stroke or TIA) within the last 12 months. - 17.
-Any anticipation of cardiac transplantation or other cardiac surgery within the next 12 months. - 18.
-History of thromboembolic event within the past 3 months. - 19.
-Diagnosed atrial myxoma. - 20.
-Significant pulmonary disease, (e.g. restrictive pulmonary disease, constrictive or chronic obstructive pulmonary disease) or any other disease or malfunction of the lungs or respiratory system that produces severe chronic symptoms and significantly increases risk to sedation or anesthesia.

-21. Acute illness or active systemic infection or sepsis.
-22. Known genetic bleeding disorders such as blood clotting abnormalities or bleeding abnormalities, not related to arrhythmia or the management of arrhythmia.
-23. Life expectancy of less than 12 months.
-24. Presence of intramural thrombus, tumor, or other abnormality that precludes catheter introduction or safe manipulation.
-25. Women who are pregnant.
+3. Ejection fraction < 35% (within previous 6 months).
+4. Previous AF ablation within the last 3 months.
+5. ASD closure device, LAA closure device, prosthetic mitral or tricuspid valve, or permanent pacemaker.
+6. History of myocardial infarction (MI) within the past three (3) months.
+7. Contraindication to Heparin and Warfarin/other novel oral anticoagulants (e.g. dabigatran, rivaroxaban, apixaban).
+8. Diagnosed atrial myxoma.
+9. Any concomitant arrhythmia or therapy that could interfere with the interpretation of the results from this study.
+10. Untreatable allergy to contrast media.
+11. Severe electrolyte abnormalities at time of the ablation procedure or atrial fibrillation secondary to electrolyte imbalance, thyroid disease, or reversible non-cardiac cause.
+12. Atrial fibrillation from a reversible cause (e.g., surgery, hyperthyroidism, pericarditis).
+13. History of pulmonary embolus within one year of enrollment.
+14. Acute pulmonary edema.
+15. Atrial clot/thrombus on imaging such as on a trans-esophageal echocardiogram (TEE) performed within 72 hours of the procedure if deemed appropriate by investigator.
+16. Any history of a cerebrovascular disease (including stroke or TIA) within the past 6 months.
+17. Any anticipation of cardiac transplantation or other cardiac surgery within the next 12 months.
+18. Significant pulmonary disease, (e.g. restrictive pulmonary disease, constrictive or chronic obstructive pulmonary disease) or any other disease or malfunction of the lungs or respiratory system that produces severe chronic symptoms and significantly increases risk to sedation or anesthesia.
+19. Acute illness or active systemic infection or sepsis.
+20. Any history of blood clotting abnormalities or bleeding abnormalities.
+21. Life expectancy of less than 12 months.
+22. Any Intramural thrombus, tumor, or other abnormality that precludes catheter introduction or safe manipulation.
+23. Women known to be pregnant.

-7.2 INFORMED CONSENT
+8.2 INFORMED CONSENT

-The investigator will obtain written informed consent from the subject using the EC-approved consent form prior to initiation of any study-specific assessments or procedures.
+The investigator will obtain written informed consent from the subject using the IRB/EC-approved consent form prior to initiation of any study-specific assessments or procedures.
 Consent is documented by the dated signatures of the subject the person conducting the consent discussion, and the investigator.
 Written informed consent must be obtained from a potential subject no more than 90 days prior to performing the study procedure.